NISRA-Tech-Lab/04-daera-ghg/README.md

 - To publish the website, send the entire rendered contents of the `/docs` folder to **NISRA TechLab** for hosting on the `explore.nisra.gov.uk` server.

-### How to Use

-1. Open R and ensure that `renv` is initialized and restored.
-2. Run the script to render the website and apply the fix.
-3. After execution, the website will automatically open in your default web browser.

 ### Notes

-- The script should be executed in an R environment where Quarto is properly configured.
+- The project should be executed in an R environment where Quarto is properly configured.
 - The fix for the date slider is applied only if the issue is detected in the rendered HTML files.
 - The project configuration ensures that the website maintains a structured navigation and consistent styling.
 - Ensure that `renv` is initialized and restored to maintain package version consistency.